 The founder of Suicide Crisis explained her reasons for setting up the charity:-

 Within days of the traumatic event, I started to experience flashbacks, nightmares and intrusive thoughts.
 These were symptoms of Post Traumatic Stress Disorder, but I did not recognise them as such, at the time.
 I felt that I could not live with the knowledge of what I had experienced – an experience that I was constantly re-living in my head.
 Within days I developed suicidal thoughts, and as these became more frequent, I sought help from an out of hours GP.
 This led tovan immediate referral to the psychiatric crisis team.

-The NHS crisis services that were available didn’t work for me.
-It’s often the case that a large psychiatric crisis team may be involved in your care, involving eight or more team members – meaning that a different member of the NHS crisis team will come out and see you each time.
-If you are traumatised, you need continuity and you need to be able to build up trust with a small team.
-NHS crisis support generally lasts between 2 and 4 weeks.
+The psychiatric crisis services that were available in the community didn’t work for me.
+It’s often the case that a large psychiatric crisis team may be involved in your care, involving eight or more team members – meaning that a different member of the team may see you each time.
+After such a deeply traumatic experience, I needed continuity of care and to be able to build up trust with a small team.
+Psychiatric crisis support in the community generally lasts between two and four weeks.

-In terms of the charitable sector, The Samaritans are an excellent and highly respected organisation, but, again, you would speak to a different person each time.
+In terms of the charitable sector, The Samaritans are an excellent and highly respected organisation, but, again, I would speak to a different person each time.
 That also meant repeating traumatic information again and again to different people.
 I needed to feel that I was known to a team, who would know my history, thus avoiding the situation where I had to constantly tell different professionals about it.

 On being discharged from the crisis team, I was told that psychological therapy was what I needed.
 However, there would be a waiting time of at least 8 months.

-In that intervening period, whilst waiting for psychological therapy, my mental health deteriorated and I attempted suicide on more than one occasion.
+In that intervening period, whilst waiting for psychological therapy, my mental health deteriorated and I attempted suicide.

-I have no previous history of suicide attempts in my life.
+I have no previous history of suicide attempts.

 The suicide attempts have left me with long-term physical damage.

 This experience was the driving force behind the setting up of the charity.
-This gap in services needed to be filled, so we set up our trauma services – part of our early intervention strategy.
+This gap in services needed to be filled, so we set up a Trauma Centre in May 2013 – part of our early intervention strategy.

 A few months later, in autumn 2013, we set up our Suicide Crisis Centre.
 I wanted to set up the kind of suicide intervention services that would have helped me – small team, continuity of care, individualised support programme, and team members who were highly skilled and highly trained, who were also caring, kind, empathic and sensitive to the needs of our clients.

 Trauma has many negative effects.
-However, the person that I was before the trauma could not have developed this charity.
+However, the person that I was before the traumatic experience could not have developed this charity.
 The difficulties and huge challenges would have defeated my previous self.
 The experience of trauma has given me a determination and a tenacity that I didn’t have before.